Magellanic Cloud Ltd leads losers in 'B' group

-Energy Development Company Ltd, Mangalam Drugs and Organics Ltd, DSJ Keep Learning Ltd and Cropster Agro Ltd are among the other losers in the BSE's 'B' group today, 20 November 2025.
+Mangalam Drugs and Organics Ltd, Viji Finance Ltd, Shyam Century Ferrous Ltd and Industrial Investment Trust Ltd are among the other losers in the BSE's 'B' group today, 26 November 2025.

-Energy Development Company Ltd, Mangalam Drugs and Organics Ltd, DSJ Keep Learning Ltd and Cropster Agro Ltd are among the other losers in the BSE's 'B' group today, 20 November 2025.
+Mangalam Drugs and Organics Ltd, Viji Finance Ltd, Shyam Century Ferrous Ltd and Industrial Investment Trust Ltd are among the other losers in the BSE's 'B' group today, 26 November 2025.

-Magellanic Cloud Ltd lost 20.00% to Rs 53.57 at 14:31 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 11.57 lakh shares were traded on the counter so far as against the average daily volumes of 3.01 lakh shares in the past one month.
+Magellanic Cloud Ltd crashed 19.98% to Rs 37 at 14:31 IST.The stock was the biggest loser in the BSE's 'B' group.On the BSE, 255.69 lakh shares were traded on the counter so far as against the average daily volumes of 34.02 lakh shares in the past one month.

 Also Read

-DSJ Keep Learning Ltd dropped 7.98% to Rs 2.42.
-The stock was the fourth biggest loser in 'B' group.On the BSE, 38308 shares were traded on the counter so far as against the average daily volumes of 11276 shares in the past one month.
+Shyam Century Ferrous Ltd fell 8.81% to Rs 5.9.
+The stock was the fourth biggest loser in 'B' group.On the BSE, 2.12 lakh shares were traded on the counter so far as against the average daily volumes of 1.45 lakh shares in the past one month.

-Cropster Agro Ltd plummeted 6.43% to Rs 20.23.
-The stock was the fifth biggest loser in 'B' group.On the BSE, 1.17 lakh shares were traded on the counter so far as against the average daily volumes of 1.34 lakh shares in the past one month.
+Industrial Investment Trust Ltd shed 8.13% to Rs 171.15.
+The stock was the fifth biggest loser in 'B' group.On the BSE, 187 shares were traded on the counter so far as against the average daily volumes of 1783 shares in the past one month.

 Powered by Capital Market - Live News